MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-overview.md

 5. *Manage employee benefits, compensation, and payroll*

     Parallel branches connect to 5.
-Pay employees and the following end-to-end processes: *procure to pay*, *plan to produce*, *project to profit*, and *record to report*.
+Pay employees and the following end-to-end processes: *source to pay*, *plan to produce*, *project to profit*, and *record to report*.

 6. End